Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Egocentric Procedural Error Detection

 \subsection{Datasets}

-This section reviews egocentric datasets relevant to egocentric procedural error detection, as shown in Table~\ref{tab2}, with a focus on those involving procedural activities.
-We summarize and analyze these datasets in terms of their scale and data types.
+This section reviews egocentric datasets relevant to egocentric procedural error detection, as shown in Table~\ref{tab2}, with a focus on datasets that involve procedural activities.
+We summarize and analyze these datasets by scale and data type.

-\textit{EPIC-Kitchens} \cite{damen2020epic} is a large-scale egocentric dataset of 32 participants cooking in diverse home kitchens, totaling 55 hours of unscripted video with audio.
-The dataset includes rich annotations spanning action categories, temporal boundaries, and participant metadata.